DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 meta            Link sequences of blueprints together notes           Display long messages, such as help text or blueprint
                 walkthroughs
-ignore          Hide a section from quickfort, useful for scratch space or
+aliases         Define aliases that are visible only in the current file ignore          Hide a section from quickfort, useful for scratch space or
                 personal notes
 ==============  ===========